-- 1) The more files you attach, the longer it takes to upload them.
-2) This attachment files should have one of the format listed here: zip, jpg, jpeg, tiff, tif, xls, doc, bmp, pna. - 3) The total file size of the attached files should not exceed 2 500Kb (+- 2.5 Mb).
-You will receive a message while attaching when you try to load too much.

-4) IT CAN TAKE SEVERAL MINUTES TO UPLOAD ALL THE ATTACHED FILES.
-Don't interrupt the uploading by closing the pdf and wait until you have received a Submission Number! - 5) Zip files cannot be opened (by clicking on the Open button).
-All other file formats can be opened.
+- 1) The more files you attach, the longer it takes to upload them . - 2) This attachment files should have one of the format listed here: jpg, jpeg, tiff, tif, xls, xlsx, doc, docx, ppt, pptx, bmp, pna, pdf. - 3) The total file size of the attached files should not exceed 2 500Kb (+- 2.5 Mb).
+You will receive a message while attaching when you try to load too much. - 4) IT CAN TAKE SEVERAL MINUTES TO UPLOAD ALL THE ATTACHED FILES.
+Don't interrupt the uploading by closing the pdf and wait until you have received a Submission Number! - 5) Only use letters from a-z and numbers from 1-10 in the attachment names, otherwise the submission of the data will not work.